ferruccio/rats/README.md

 ```

 Theoretically, this thing should run on macOS and Windows as well, but I don't
-have the time (or the inclination) to tackle either one of those at this time.
+have the time to try to tackle either of those right now.